TACC/coe-332-sp23/docs/unit03/errorhandling.rst

 So When Should We Use Assertions vs. Exceptions?
 ------------------------------------------------

-This really comes down to a case-by-case basis, and there’s room for debate here.
+This really comes down to a case-by-case basis, and there's room for debate here.
 In my opinion, exceptions should be used when handling external inputs and outputs due to user input, hardware, network, etc. Exceptions should be used when you want to gracefully exit a program, log data, and notify the user of why such an error occurred.

 Assertions have a fail-fast approach and should be used to find errors in your code and detect bugs.